Financial services in the United Kingdom: International competitiveness

 London is widely regarded as an International financial centre, and the United Kingdom remains one of the leading hubs for cross border finance.
 TheCityUK’s analysis of the sector reports that the United Kingdom accounts for a large share of global foreign exchange turnover and cross border bank lending and hosts many overseas banks and other international financial institutions.
 These characteristics, together with the presence of related professional services such as law and accountancy, support the United Kingdom’s role in international finance.

 The pattern of financial services trade has also been influenced by changes in the institutional framework.
 Since the United Kingdom’s withdrawal from the European Union, trade in financial services with EU countries has taken place under the Trade and Cooperation Agreement rather than under earlier single market arrangements, with more limited provisions for automatic access to markets.
 Firms have responded by adjusting their structures and cross border activities, for example by establishing subsidiaries within the EU to serve some clients while retaining significant operations in the United Kingdom.

 Regulation and supervision

 Financial services in the United Kingdom are regulated within a statutory and institutional framework that is intended to support stability, protect consumers and promote effective competition, while allowing markets to function efficiently.
 The framework is set primarily by Acts of Parliament and by detailed rules made by independent regulators, overseen by HM Treasury.
+The UK's regional financial services sector is characterized by specialized intermediaries that facilitate market access.